abhikumar21/firebase_social_media/README.md

-This is instagram clone using react.
+This is a social media web-app which is integrated with:
+Firebase Authentication.
+Uploading posts using firebase database.
+Uploading Comments.